PS-Gustavo/RESkelly/README.md

 ### Challenges

-Besides the project main features, some issues need to be addressed at some point in development.
+Besides the project main features, some issues need to be addressed.
 These have been introduced during main feature implementation, and require considerable time to be addressed.
 They are as follows:

 - Internal logging solution: Logging should not be vendor-based, and should have individual behavior depending on features being logged:
   - Logging should have colors, preferably unmangled functions, timestamp and generally return messages.